 For e.g. I’ve created a folder on my D: drive with VCF name in which all my VCF files are stored.
 See the image shown above to know how to do that.

-As all the VCF files are now merged into a single file, you can import it to Outlook with ease in just a few seconds.
-Whenever you are in need to import VCF to Outlook, don’t go for a paid third-party tool when such an easy trick is available here.
+As all the VCF files are now merged into a single file, you can import it to Outlook with ease within a few seconds.
+Whenever you’re in need to import VCF to Outlook, don’t go for a paid third-party tool when such an easy trick is available here.